Volumetric capture: what you will need.

-You probably seen many images of big volumetric video studio and it made you thing that it is impossible to capture volumetric video yourself.
+You probably seen many images of big volumetric video studio and it made you thing that it is impossible to do it yourself.
 You are wrong.
 Also, your are wrong that it requires a lot of expensive hardware.
-Here you will find information on how to capture volumetric video.
+Here you will find information on how to make your own volumetric capture studio.

 First of all it is important to check how powerful is your PC.
 You can get away with less power but we would recommend WINDOWS 10 operating system, CPU is Intel® Core™ i9 – 3.0 GHz or higher, 16GB RAM, SSD, NVIDIA Geforce GTX 1080 series or better.
 This will give you the best results for volumetric capture.